BhumikaParmar149/BhumikaParmar149/README.md

-- 👋 Hi, I’m @BhumikaParmar149
+👋 Hi, I’m Bhumika Parmar
-- 👀 I’m interested in ...Data analytics and Developer
+👀 I’m interested in Data Analytics and Development
-- 🌱 I’m currently learning ...
-Data analytics course
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+🌱 I’m currently working as an MIS Executive at H R Solutions 💞️ I’m looking to collaborate on projects related to data analysis, visualization, and software development 📫 How to reach me:  LinkedIn - https://www.linkedin.com/in/bhumi-parmar-809016105

 <!---
 BhumikaParmar149/BhumikaParmar149 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.